ftolentino/PierresBakery.Solution/README.md

 * Install `Microsoft .NET SDK 5.0`

-* Navigate to ProjectName directory and run `$ dotnet run` in your terminal.
+* Navigate to PierresBakery directory and run `$ dotnet run` in your terminal.

 * For testing navigate to ProjectName.Tests and run `$ dotnet test` in your terminal.